Co-Epi/app-ios/README.md

 ## Core

 The core (domain logic, networking, etc.) of this app is written in Rust and can be found [here](https://github.com/Co-Epi/app-backend-rust).

-Core is used as a normal dependency via Carthage, so you don't need additional setup.
-Just keep in mind to run `carthage update` to ensure that you're using the latest version (at the moment it changes often).
-The versions used by Carthage are [here](https://github.com/Co-Epi/app-backend-rust/releases).
+It's used as a normal dependency, via Carthage, so you don't need additional setup.

 If you want to contribute to core, just create a PR in its [repo](https://github.com/Co-Epi/app-backend-rust)!
 The documentation to set it up for iOS is in the [wiki](https://github.com/Co-Epi/app-backend-rust/wiki/Building-library-for-iOS).
 Don't worry about lack of Rust skill.
 We are all learning.